Shipwrecks, seahorses: What residents, tourists can look forward to under UAE waters

 “It was soothing to see marine creatures in their habitat.
 I could find hermit crabs, flutemouths, sunfish, and much more.
 Interestingly, I could also explore the shipwrecks,” said Petrov.

-Many diving institutes and centers in Dubai take residents and tourists to offshore and shallow diving, and experts say that this adventure in the UAE is in great demand.
+Many diving institutes and centres in Dubai take residents and tourists to offshore and shallow diving, and experts say that this adventure in the UAE is in great demand.

 Bermuda Diving Centre, based in Dubai, has various diving options for tourists and residents.
 “Our dives are in Dubai.
-We have an offshore dive about 5 kilometers away from the shore and a shallow dive of 26 feet depth which is undertaken at Lamer Beach,” said Mithun Kumar, a sales and marketing representative from Bermuda diving center.
+We have an offshore dive about 5 kilometres away from the shore and a shallow dive of 20 feet depth which is undertaken at Lamer Beach,” said Mithun Kumar, a sales and marketing representative from Bermuda diving centre.

 However, there are no age restrictions, and anyone above 10 can try this adventure activity.
 For people with illnesses such as asthma and other breathing problems and who have undergone surgery in the last years, it is advisable not to undertake the escapade.